copsTvFan/cops-episode-guide/guide.md

 "Up in Smoke"

-- A desperate man’s last-ditch effort to flee from officers goes down in flames.
+- A desperate man's last-ditch effort to flee from officers goes down in flames.
 - Multiple units work together to diffuse a dangerous situation.
 - Deputies keep an eye on a custody battle that involves some expensive groceries.